RB-93/Squasho/README.md

 # ScoreKeeperApp

+### Project name: Squasho

+### Description:
-### This project was created as a part of the Android Basics Nanodegree and for Google India Scholarship Challenge 2k18.
+This project was created as a part of the Android Basics Nanodegree and for Google India Scholarship Challenge 2k18.
 The goal of this project is to create an Score Keeper app which gives a user the ability to keep track of the score of two different teams playing a game.

 ### Project name: Squasho